logoslabstech/logos-dev-environment/README.md

 For a clean code and project some general configurations are necessary.

 ## Dependency structure
-The dependencies are all defined and versioned in the main cargo workspace (/Cargo.toml) and are then implemented where required.
+The dependencies are all defined and versioned in the main cargo manifest (/Cargo.toml) and are then implemented where required.
 The approach behind this is to make versioning clearer and to enable easier dependency management.

 ## Nightly vs Stable